-- Configure the appliance to use a WCCP v2 Router (see Specifying a Transparent Redirection Device, page 2-21). - Step 1 Choose Network > Transparent Redirection. - Step 2 Click Add Service, or, to edit a WCCP service, click the name of the WCCP service in the Service Profile Name column.

-Step 3 Configure the WCCP options as described:
+• Configure the appliance to use a WCCP v2 Router (see Specifying a Transparent Redirection Device, page 2-26).

+Step 1 Choose Network > Transparent Redirection.

+- Step 2 Click Add Service, or, to edit a WCCP service, click the name of the WCCP service in the Service Profile Name column. - Step 3 Configure the WCCP options as described:

 WCCP Service Option Description Service Profile Name The name for the WCCP service.
 Note If you leave this empty and choose a standard service (see below), the name 'web_cache' is automatically assigned here.
 Service The service group type for the router.
 Choose from: Standard service.
 This service type is assigned a fixed ID of zero, a fixed redirection method of by destination port , and a fixed destination port of 80.
 You can create one standard service only.
 If a standard service already exists on the appliance, this option is dimmed.
 Dynamic service.
 This service type allows you to define a custom ID, port numbers, and redirection and load balancing options.
-Enter the same parameters when creating the service on the WCCP router as you entered for the dynamic service.
+Enter the same parameters when creating the service on the WCCP router that you entered for the dynamic service.
 If you create a dynamic service, enter the following information: • Service ID.
-Enter any number from 0 to 255 in the Dynamic Service ID field. • Port number(s).
+You can enter any number from 0 to 255 in the Dynamic Service ID field.
+However, note that you can configure no more than 15 service groups on this appliance. • Port number(s).
 Enter up to eight port numbers for traffic to redirect in the Port Numbers field. • Redirection basis.
-Choose to redirect traffic based on the source or destination port.
+Opt to redirect traffic based on the source or destination port.
 Default is destination port.
 Note To configure Native FTP with transparent redirection and IP spoofing, choose Redirect based on source port (return path) and set the source port to 13007. • Load balancing basis.
 When the network uses multiple Web Security appliances, you can choose how to distribute packets among the appliances.
 You can distribute packets based on the server or client address.
 When you choose client address, packets from a client always get distributed to the same appliance.
 Default is server address.
 Router IP Addresses The IPv4 or IPv6 address for one or more WCCP enabled routers.
 Use each router's unique IP; you cannot enter a multicast address.
 You cannot mix IPv4 and IPv6 addresses within a service group.

+WCCP Service Option Description

-Router Security Specifies whether or not to require a password for this service group.
-If enabled, every appliance and WCCP router that uses the service group must use the same password.
+Router Security Check Enable Security for Service to require a passphrase for this service group.
+If enabled, every appliance and WCCP router that uses the service group must use the same passphrase.

+Provide and confirm the passphrase to use.